david-dobor/ipc/pipes/README.md

 #### Miscellanea

-* A quick note on the data structure used
+* *A quick note on the data structure used.*

-We choose to place the words and their counts in a binary search tree, where the keys are the words and the values are their counts; we maintain the keys in order.
+  We choose to place the words and their counts in a binary search tree, where the keys are the words and the values are their counts.
- (Although this is not necessary: a simple hash-table with its (expected) constant time `search insert` and `delete` operations would have sufficed.)
+  We find this convinient because, for example, an in-order traversal of this tree will output the words and their counts in alphabetical order.
+(This is not necessary, however.
+A simple hash-table with its (expected) constant time `search insert` and `delete` operations would do just fine.)

-* What constitutes a word
+* *What constitutes a word.*
- the `getword` function fetches the next word from the input text, where a word is either a string of letters and digits beginning with a letter, or a single non-white space character.
+ In this part we also implement the `getword` function, which we re-use in other parts. `getword` fetches the next word from the input text stream, where a word is either a string of letters and digits beginning with a letter, or a single non-white space character.

 #### Compilation